 Nick Shadrin offers a detailed overview of the protocol, outlines some cases when it significantly helps your website performance, and explains why, in some cases, the older version of the protocol performs better.

-Nick Shadrin is a product manager at NGINX, the company behind the most popular web server technology among high-performance web sites.
+Nick Shadrin is a manager at NGINX, the company behind the most popular web server technology among high-performance web sites.
 Nick has helped many top websites to get to the next step in application delivery through the use of cutting-edge architecture approaches and solutions.
 He enjoys hands-on work with Linux systems, networking, HTTP, and IoT; he likes to see a challenging technical problem and solve it on a fundamental level.
 Previously, Nick worked at Citrix and ZScaler, helping users make the web experience faster and more secure.

 ©2016, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org